samaradw/pin7/.github/steps/1-create-discussion.md

 ### 💡 Why this matters

-Creating discussions helps build community and improve transparency.
+Creating Discussions helps build community and improve transparency.
 Starting with a question or idea encourages engagement and lays the foundation for collaborative problem-solving.